Abstract

 Partially Identifiable: Fernández-Villaverde, Rubio Ramírez, and Schorfheide (2016) mention how partial identification can occur when a model is the real data generating process conditional on some other unobserved parameter.
 This makes the model identifiable in some samples but not others.
 The example we use is a slight modification of the original: we try to retrieve parameter \(\theta \sim U[1,5]\) when we observe mean and standard deviation of a size 10 vector \(y\) generated as follows: \[ y \sim N(\theta\cdot x,1), ~ x=\left\{\begin{matrix} 0 & \text{with probability } \frac 1 2\\ \sim N(1,1) & \text{Otherwise} \end{matrix}\right. \tag{4.4} \]

-Birds ABM: Thiele, Kurth, and Grimm (2014) estimated the parameters of a simple agent-based bird population model (originally in Railsback and Grimm 2012) with ABC.
-Their paper provided an open source NETLOGO implementation of the model.
-The model depends on two parameters: scout-prob\(\sim U[0,0.5]\) and survival-prob\(\sim U[0.95,1]\).
+\(\sim U[0.95,1]\).
 We ran this experiment twice, once where there are only 2 summary statistics: mean abundance and mean variation over 20 years, and one where are 105 (comprising the average, last value, standard deviation, range and the coefficients of fitting an AR(5) regression to the time series of abundance, variation, months spent foraging and average age within bird population).
-This experiment is useful because in the original specification (with 2 summary statistics) the scout-prob parameter is unidentifiable.
-For each experiment we ran the model 5000 times.

-Coalescence: the abctools package (Nunes and Prangle 2015) provides 100,000 observations of 7 summary statistics from a DNA coalescent model depending on two parameters \(\theta \sim u[2,10]\) and \(\rho \sim U[0,10]\).
+package (Nunes and Prangle 2015) provides 100,000 observations of 7 summary statistics from a DNA coalescent model depending on two parameters \(\theta \sim u[2,10]\) and \(\rho \sim U[0,10]\).
 Blum et al. (2013) in particular used this dataset to compare the quality of ABC dimensionality reduction schemes to better estimate the two parameters.
-This data-set is too big for cross-validation so in this experiment we simply used 1,250 observation as the testing data-set and the rest for training.

 Lotka-Volterra: Toni et al. (2009) showcases SMC-ABC with a 2 species deterministic Lotke-Volterra model with 2 parameters: \(a,b\). \[ \left\{\begin{matrix} \frac{dx}{dt} = ax - yx \\ \frac{dy}{dt} = bxy - y \end{matrix}\right. \] Here we assume \(a,b \sim U(0,10)\) (avoiding the negative values in the original paper).
 For each simulation we sample 8 observations for predator and prey at time \(t=1,1.2, 2.4, 3.9, 5.7, 7.5, 9.6, 11.9, 14.5\) (as in the original paper).
 We run this experiment twice, once where data is observed perfectly and one where to each observation we add noise \(\sim N(0,0.5)\).
 In both experiments we do not perform 5-fold cross validation, rather we generate 100,000 sets of summary statistics for training and another 1,250 sets of summary statistics to test the parametrization.

-Real Business Cycle: we want to parametrize the default Real Business Cycle model (a simple but outdated class of macro-economics models) implemented in the gEcon R package(Klima, Podemski, and Retkiewicz-Wijtiwiak 2018).
-It has 6 parameters (\(\beta,\delta,\eta,\mu,\phi,\sigma\)) and we try to parametrize them in two separate experiments.
-In the first, we use as summary statistics the -10,+10 cross-correlation table between output \(Y\), consumption \(C\), investment \(I\), interest rates \(r\) and employment \(L\) (44 summary statistics in total).
-For this experiment we have 2,944 distinct observations.
 In the second experiment we follow Carrella, Bailey, and Madsen (2018) using as summary statistics (i) coefficients of regressing \(Y\) on \(Y_{t-1},I_{t},I_{t-1}\), (ii) coefficients of regressing \(Y\) on \(Y_{t-1},C_{t},C_{t-1}\), (iii) coefficients of regressing \(Y\) on \(Y_{t-1},r_{t},r_{t-1}\), (iv) coefficients of regressing \(Y\) on \(Y_{t-1},L_{t},L_{t-1}\), (v) coefficients of regressing \(Y\) on \(C,r\) (vi) coefficients of fitting AR(5) on \(Y\), (vii) the (lower triangular) covariance matrix of \(Y,I,C,r,L\).
 48 summary statistics in total.
 For this experiment we have 2,961 distinct observations.

 Pathogen: another dataset used by Blum et al. (2013) to test dimensionality reduction methods for ABC concerns the ability to predict pathogens’ fitness changes due to antibiotic resistance (the original model and data is from Francis et al. 2009).
 The model has four free parameters and 11 summary statistics.
 While the original data-set contains 1,000,000 separate observations, we only sample 200,000 at random for training the algorithms and 1,250 more for testing.